 Signs & Symptoms

-Downtime is the number one cause of financial harm yet most IT leaders don't understand the signs and symptoms of an environment that experiences too much unplanned downtime.
+Unplanned downtime is the number one cause of financial harm yet most IT leaders don't understand the signs and symptoms of an environment that experiences too much unplanned downtime.

 Sure it's easy to surmise that the systems are offline more than they should be especially when management is enraged but there are legitimate signs and symptoms which will allow you to reduce the frequency and impact of unplanned outages.